charlotkroon/final-project-server/README.md

 > The percentage should be calculated using the following algorithm:
 > ​

-- if the ticket is the only ticket of the author, add 10%
-- if the ticket price is lower than the average ticket price for that event, that's a risk _ if a ticket is X% cheaper than the average price, add X% to the risk _ if a ticket is X% more expensive than the average price, deduct X% from the risk, with a maximum of 10% deduction
-- if the ticket was added during business hours (9-17), deduct 10% from the risk, if not, add 10% to the risk
-- if there are >3 comments on the ticket, add 5% to the risk ​
+XXXXif the ticket is the only ticket of the author, add 10%XXXX XXXXif the ticket price is lower than the average ticket price for that event, that's a riskXXXX XXXXif a ticket is X% cheaper than the average price, add X% to the riskXXXX XXXXif a ticket is X% more expensive than the average price, deduct X% from the risk, with a maximum of 10% deductionXXXX XXXXif the ticket was added during business hours (9-17), deduct 10% from the risk, if not, add 10% to the riskXXXX XXXXif there are >3 comments on the ticket, add 5% to the riskXXXX ​
-  The minimal risk is 5% (there's no such thing as no risk) and the maximum risk is 95%.
+XXXXThe minimal risk is 5% (there's no such thing as no risk) and the maximum risk is 95%.XXXX ​
-  ​
 The calculated risk of a ticket depends on many factors.
 Make sure that the risk value is always "live" (i.e. up to date).
 ​

 ## User stories